shreaypatel/446MHz-Tape-Measure-Yagi/README.md

 ## Build Guide & Assembly

-### 1. Element Cutting & Boom Spacing
+### 1. Element Cutting & Spacing
 *   **Elements:** Cut the tape measure blades to length.
 The reflector is 347 mm, the director is 286 mm, and the driven element consists of two separate 153 mm halves.
-*   **Spacing:** Assemble the printed PLA/PETG frame.
-The center-to-center distance from the reflector to the driven element is 116 mm.
-The distance from the driven element to the director is 92 mm.
+*   **Spacing:** Print the main frame from the `/STL` directory.
+The correct element spacing (116 mm and 92 mm) is natively built into the CAD geometry.
+The slots are designed for a friction fit, so simply slide the tape measure blades into place.
+Mark the exact center point on your reflector and director elements, and slide them in until those marks align with the center alignment point built into the 3D-printed frame.

 ### 2. Feed Gap & Surface Preparation
 *   **Alignment:** Ensure the two halves of the driven element are mounted with exactly an 8 mm air gap between them at the center.
-*   **Sanding:** Use sandpaper or a grinding tool to completely remove the yellow paint and clear coat from the inner feed-point edges of the driven elements to expose bare steel. *If you do not remove the clear coat, the solder will not bond.*
+*   **Sanding:** Use sandpaper to completely remove the yellow paint and clear coat from the inner feed-point edges of the driven elements to expose bare steel. *If you do not remove the clear coat, the solder will not bond.*

 ### 3. Soldering the Coax
 *(Insert coax stripping and twisted braid photos from your /Media folder)*